- Dates: Tuesday 20 July to Sunday 25 July 2021

 - Minimum Entry Donation:

-- Group discount: book a group of 12 people, pay for 11.
+- Group discount: book a group of 12 people, and only pay for 11

-- 4 days of sublime mountain bike riding and 5 nights under the stars
+- 4 days of sublime mountain bike riding and 5 nights camping under the stars

-- Start Point and Registration: Mapungubwe National Park, South Africa
+- Start Point and Registration: Mapungubwe National Park and World Heritage Site (South Africa)

-- End Point: Mapungubwe National Park, South Africa
+- End Point: Mapungubwe National Park and World Heritage Site (South Africa)

 - Beneficiary: Children in the Wilderness

 While this event is defined as a mountain bike tour and not a race, it is important for participants to understand that the route is strenuous.
-Although there are back up and support teams, anyone that enters should take note of the following recommendations to ensure a safe and enjoyable Tour:
+Although there are back-up and support teams, anyone who enters should take note of the following recommendations to ensure a safe and enjoyable Tour:

-- You must be in good, physical condition, with a resting heart rate of 60 bpm, and must have spent a minimum of 6 hours a week on a bike for at least the past three months.
+- You must be in good, physical condition, with a resting heart rate of 60 bpm, and must have spent a minimum of 6 hours a week on a bike for at least the three months prior to the event.